TritonDataCenter/rfd/rfd/0026/README.md

 ]
 ```

-and the new machine would then have the specified volumes mounted when it
+The new machine has the specified volumes mounted when it starts, and the
-starts, and the appropriate volume references will be added to indicate that
+appropriate volume references are added to indicate that this machine uses the
-this machine uses the listed volumes.
+listed volumes.

 The `type` property of each object of the `volumes` array is optional.
 Its
 default and only currently valid value is `'tritonnfs'`.